-Black bear.
-The abundance and distribution of oak mast,(particularly white oak), also can influence black bear natality, mortality, and dispersal.
+Selected species that utilize mast in their diet: black bear- The abundance and distribution of oak mast (particularly white oak) also can influence black bear natality, mortality, and dispersal.
 Shifts in home range sometimes occur in response to fluctuations in hard mast availability.

+range sometimes occur in response to fluctuations in hard mast availability.
 The birth and survival of young bears can be directly associated with oak mast crops (Pelton 1989).
-Poor mast years often result in increased bear movement, which can result in increased mortality due to vehicular accidents and humanbear interactions.
+Poor mast years often result in increased bear movement, which can result in increased mortality due to vehicular accidents and human-bear interactions.
 The loss of the American chestnut likely had a significant influence on the population dynamics of black bears in the Southern Appalachians (Pelton 1989).
+In addition, the reliance on soft mast in the seasonal diet of black bear highlights the importance of early successional habitats in the provision of this food source (Trani and others 2001).

-Squirrels.
-The availability of hard mast also can influence squirrel populations.
+Selected species that utilize mast in their diet: squirrels-The availability of hard mast also can influence squirrel populations.
 Poor mast crops can result in population declines, while abundant mast crops may result in substantial population increases (Kurzejeski 1989).
 Mast comprises the majority of the fall, winter, and spring diets of red, gray, and fox squirrels.
 Acorns, walnuts, and hickory nuts are major food sources for these squirrels as well as for the eastern chipmunk.

-Gamebirds.
-Hard mast provides a high-energy resource for ruffed grouse, wild turkey, bobwhite quail, and several waterfowl.
+Selected species that utilize mast in their diet: game birds-Hard mast provides a high-energy resource for ruffed grouse, wild turkey, bobwhite quail, and several waterfowl.
 These species consume acorns in proportion to their availability throughout the year; foraging for mast requires little energy expenditure (Kirkpatrick 1989).
 Red oak acorns have an elevated phenolic content and are less palatable than white oak species.